She'll liven up your life... whether you like it or not!

 30 Rock: Parodied by Jennifer Aniston's character in the episode "The One with the Cast of Night Court," where she ensnares powerful men like Jack Donaghy and, um, Scottie Pippen with her antics (designing bizarre hats, breaking into houses while wearing French maid outfits, singing inappropriately sexy renditions of "Happy Birthday to You", and frequently and emphatically "riding the F Train").
 Everyone not currently sexing her up finds her completely insufferable.
 And she's crazy.
 Like, steal a cop's gun crazy.
 It's indicated that instead of making them happier, she destroys their lives before moving on.

-Monica also gets a personal Manic Pixie Dream Girl for one episode in the form of the "other Monica", an eccentric woman who stole her credit card.
+Monica gets a personal non-romantic Manic Pixie Dream Girl for one episode in the form of the "other Monica", an eccentric woman who stole her credit card.
+Monica follows her, first to see her and possibly report her, but she enjoys tap lessons and crashing parties with her way too much.

 Frasier had one of these in the form of a Girl of the Week, Caitlin the quirky artist, but the trope was subverted by having their relationship not work out because they shared no similarities - just very hot sex.